DaanishKS/utdesign-latex-templates/README.md

 The easiest way to get started with these templates is to use [Overleaf][1], a popular online LaTeX editor.
 Projects on Overleaf can be shared with collaborators to allow for real-time remote editing, much like Google Docs.

-To try it out, you can immediately open up these templates in Overleaf by clicking this [link][2].
+To try it out, you can immediately open up this repository in Overleaf by clicking this [link][2].
 (You will need to register a free account beforehand.)

 [1]: https://www.overleaf.com
 [2]: https://www.overleaf.com/docs?snip_uri=https://gitlab.com/DaanishKS/utdesign-latex-templates/-/archive/master/utdesign-latex-templates-master.zip

 ## Meeting Agendas and Minutes

-The following details will need to be edited once per template:
+The following details in the template will need to be edited:

-- Document Title
 - Project Number
 - Project Name
 - Corporate Sponsor Name